Some of the technical content on this site is only available in English.

 System limitations

-The following details some of the system limitations to bear in mind when setting up an installation.
+The following table details some of the system limitations to bear in mind when setting up an installation.
 This is important when taking into consideration the memory available on physical keys like keycards or fobs as well as digital keys like app keys or Apple Wallet keys.

-• Both physical and digital keys can store a maximum of either 100 doors or 100 door groups in their memory.
+Maximum doors or door groups per keyBoth physical and digital keys can store a maximum of either 100 doors or 100 door groups in their memory.

-• Each door group can contain a maximum of 100 doors per group.
-A door group bundles all door entities into just one, thus reducing the number of elements that are present in the key from N to one.
-This means that using door groups is preferable when managing large installations as it allows you to increase the amount of doors contained in an access.
+Maximum doors per door groupEach door group can contain a maximum of 100 doors.
+A door group bundles all door entities into one, reducing the number of elements in the key from N to one.
+Door groups are preferable in large installations as they increase the number of doors contained in an access.

-• An access in Homelok, irrespective of whether it's at the installation or unit level, can contain a maximum of 100 individual doors or 100 door groups.
+Maximum doors or door groups per accessAn access in Homelok, irrespective of whether it's at the installation or unit level, can contain a maximum of 100 individual doors or 100 door groups.

-• Users can have a maximum of five sets of access assigned to them at any one time.
+Maximum access per userUsers can have a maximum of five sets of access assigned to them at any one time.

 Unlocking